 Shirasu (しらす)

 Do you know what shirasu is?
-It is heaped in the storefronts of dry goods stores as “dried shirasu”.
-Rich in protein, vitamin D, calcium and magnesium, it is a fish that can be eaten with bones.
-The name may differ depending on the region, but in order of the highest moisture content, it can be called kamaage shirasu, dried shiras, or semi-dried young sardines.
-There are fish called Shirouo and Shirauo that have similar names and appearances, but these three species are completely different species.
+Dry goods stores heap “dried shirasu” in their storefronts.
+This fish, rich in protein, vitamin D, calcium, and magnesium, can be eaten with bones.
+The name may differ depending on the region, but in order of the highest moisture content, it goes by kamaage shirasu, dried shiras, or semi-dried young sardines.
+Fish called Shirouo and Shirauo may have similar names and appearances, but they are completely different species from these three.

 The popular whitebait of Japan